Joseph-LIN-Tech/event_attack_physics/README.md

 ---

-## Download Checkpoints and Datasets.
+## Download Checkpoints and Datasets

 #### Checkpoints: